ZaixuCui/pncsinglefuncparcel_psychopathology/index.md

    > Visualize the contribution pattern of functional topography features to the first component.
 8. Step_8th_SumofWeights_PLSca.R:
    > Sum the contribution weights of each network and visualize using bar graph.
+9. Step_9th_ContributionWeight_SpinTest:
+   > Evaluate the correlation between contribution maps of overall psychopathology factor from PLS-R and that from PLS-C and test the significance using permutation testing.

 ### Notes
 1. g_ls.m is a funtion that will be used in the Maltab scripts here.
 PSOM (http://psom.simexp-lab.org/) is used for parallelization.
 Both g_ls.m and PSOM can also be found in our previous software PANDA (https://github.com/ZaixuCui/PANDA; https://www.nitrc.org/projects/panda).